🔧 Expert automotive guides trusted by 250,000+ readers monthly

 Take Control Instantly: Manual Overrides and Tips

-• Pull the lever back to revert to low beams immediately.
+• Pull the lever back to return to low beams or flash the high beams.

 Troubleshoot False Switching, Flicker, and Sensor Issues